yourstrulyazrael/Calculator-Program-int-/README.md

 # Calculator-Program-int-
-This program will serve as an academic excercise
+This program will serve as an academic exercise